Here Comes New Home Sales...

-Bank of America’s Michelle Meyer told Business Insider that the month-over-month number tends to be extremely noisy and that we should expect downward revisions to January’s number.

-She prefers to track the three or six-month moving average because it tends to move out the noise.

-Economists also watch the new home sales number to get an insight into housing supply, because tight supply helps support home prices.
+Economists watch the new home sales number to get an insight into housing supply, because tight supply helps support home prices.
+It also reflects the health of the American consumer.

+Yesterday, we saw existing home sales rise 0.6%, missing expectations.
+But the silver lining in the report was that distressed sales accounted for a smaller portion of overall sales.

 Business Insider Emails & Alerts